-- the spread of weeds and pest animals is minimised - existing weeds and pests are controlled.
+- the introduction and spread of weeds and pest animals is minimised - existing weeds and pests are controlled.

-8.3.1 Propose detailed measures to control and limit the spread of pests and weeds on the project site and adjacent areas, particularly declared plants under the Plant Protection Act 1989 and the Land Protection (Pest and Stock Route Management) Regulation 2003 and weeds of national significance.
+- 8.3.1 Propose detailed measures to control and limit the spread of pests and weeds on the project site and adjacent areas, particularly declared plants and animals under the Plant Protection Act 1989 and the Land Protection (Pest and Stock Route Management) Act 2002 and weeds of national significance. - 8.3.2 Include details as to how such measures address the requirements of the Pest Management Plan for the area as prepared by the Gladstone Regional Council.